rosoema/rosoema/README.md

 Hi, I'm Ema 🤙

-Software developer that loves building solutions that actually make a difference.
+Software developer that loves building solutions that make a difference.

 ---